What it Feels Like When Your Writing is Rejected – and How to Bounce Back

 #1: Being Rejected Doesn’t Mean Your Writing is Bad

-Looking at my stories from four years ago, they were far from brilliant.
+Looking back at those stories I wrote in 2007 – 2008, they were far from brilliant.
 But they weren’t awful, either.
-During 2007 – 2008, as well as collecting a stash of rejection letters, I had two small competition prizes and two short-listings for my short stories.
+During the same time period, well as collecting a stash of rejection letters, I had two small competition prizes and two short-listings for my short stories.
 I also started freelancing for several blogs.

 When you receive a rejection letter, don’t take it as a sign that your writing sucks.
 There are all sorts of reasons why a manuscript might be selected – perhaps the magazine had just taken an article on a very similar theme, or published a short story with the same premise.
 Maybe the agent you’ve written to just doesn’t click with your writing style.